 Keto has a solid evidence base.
 It's been shown to help with:

 Carnivore is newer and lacks long-term studies.
-Some early research and anecdotal reports suggest benefits like:
+A 2026 scoping review in Nutrients identified only nine human studies and rated the overall evidence as "very limited" due to small samples, short durations, and no control groups 1.
+Some early research and anecdotal reports suggest short-term benefits like:

 • Weight loss